anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 9. The new query is submitted to the GROQ API and the response is retrieved.
 10. The response is then displayed, turned to speech and autoplayed.

+## Current Achievements of RAG Noah ✅

+1. Precise Text Retrival .
+2. PDF's + Website's RAG at the same time .
+3. Cannot Jailbreak because of strong prompting .
+4. Can be easily integrated into any webpage .

+## Future Goals for RAG Noah🚀

+1. To have a fine-tuned llm for improving performance and not using API keys to scale the app .
+(Due to limitation[no GPU only CPU laptop] in resources cannot fine tune a LLM now.)

 # Noah (LLM💬 with Real time CV🔭 capabilities)

 ## Working of Noah 🛠️